 In an attempt to stay calm I did some troubleshooting.
 Would GU stay down?
 Nope.
 The Perform drink?
 Nope.
 Grapes?
 Nope.
 I did my best to stay positive and be patient and just wait for my legs to come back.
 I wish I could say that I had even one good mile, but that wasn’t the case.
 In the times when I wasn’t fighting to keep it from coming out my mouth, I was trying to hurry up and get to a porta potty.
 This went on for 8 miles until I finally saw Ryan as he was running the other direction.
 Unfortunately, he was having a similar fate on the run.
 I hit the turnaround and finally Hillary caught me.
 I had been sitting for a couple minutes so I managed to gather energy to run about 25 meters with her into the aid station.
 She had positive words for me and I felt terrible she was seeing my demise while trying to race her race, so I did give her word of my great swim and bike at least!
 “Just finish the race” she told me.
 Wait, what???
 You want me to finish the next 15 miles on an empty stomach – walking????
 Absolutely she said.
 Just finish.

 I would be lying if I said I immediately recognized the lesson and value in what she was saying.
 I still am somewhat sheltered by my ultra mentality – you can’t tell someone to keep going in an ultra when they aren’t eating and keeping anything in.
 But, this is an Ironman.
 We have porta pottys a plenty.
-Water and food every mile.
+It is pretty safe to say that if ever you need to rent a porta potty louisville is the place to be.
+We even have water and food every mile.
 You’re not being sent into the depths of the wilderness alone.
 And, more importantly, I was having a bad day, but I was still in control of my mind and body (for the most part).
 In plain words, I was fine.
 I just wasn’t going to run very fast.

 I had a bit of a breakdown when I saw Ryan waiting for me just before the turnaround.
 I’m not sure if it was just the outpouring of emotion from the amazing race I felt I had let POOF vanish, or just the fact that I realized there was no one else in the world I’d want to suffer through this with.
 He asked what I wanted to do and I said that Hillary told me I had to finish.
 So he nodded and said he doesn’t sign up for these races to not finish either, so we’d do it together.
 And that we did.
 It was far from pretty but we made quite a team, and we crossed the line in about 12 hours and 15 minutes.
 I hope, for both of our sake, that is the only time we ever cross a finish line together at a race.